roel1289/CompBioLabsAndHomework/Assignments/Assignment09/Assignment9Markdown.md

 #### Boxplot of the results

 <img src="https://github.com/roel1289/CompBioLabsAndHomework/blob/master/Assignments/Assignment09/Rplot3.png" alt="https://github.com/roel1289/CompBioLabsAndHomework/blob/master/Assignments/Assignment09/Rplot3" width="600"/>

 I was able to find a clear difference between the averages of the different gear.
 After running a one-way ANOVA test, I was able to produce a p-value of p = 2 x 10^-16 , so the fish length averages for each method are significantly different.
-So, it is unlikely the difference in fish length for each method is due to pure chance.
-Furthermore,
+So, it is unlikely the difference in fish length for each method is due to pure chance.\ After running some code in RStudio, I was able to determine that the mean fish length for the dipnet, hoop, and seine, respectively are 48.4 cm, 115.0 cm, and 57.4 cm.
+It is clear to see that the hoop most frequently brings in the largest fish while the dipnet and seine seem to catch smaller fish.
+In addition, this figure illustrates the variability among the different techniques.
+Because the hoop has the longer whiskers and a large array of outliers, we can conclude it has the most variation in fish length.

 ## References Cited